-After receiving the evaluation report and sufficient information about the relevant impacts of the action, the Commonwealth Environment Minister has 30 business days to decide whether or not to approve for each controlling provision, the taking of the action.
+After receiving the evaluation report and sufficient information about the relevant impacts of the action, the Commonwealth Environment Minister has 30 business days to decide whether or not to approve each controlling provision for each controlling provision, the taking of the action.

-The Commonwealth Environment Minister's decision is separate to the approval decisions made by Queensland state agencies and other agencies with jurisdiction on state matters.
+The Commonwealth Environment Minister's decision is separate to the approval decisions made by Queensland state agencies and other agencies with jurisdiction on State matters.